OliverKTK/TheOdinProjectRepo/README.md

 # TheOdinProjectRepo
-My repository for the projects and study material used while following The Odin Project course to learn HTML, CSS and JavaScript
+My repository for the study material used while following [The Odin Project course](https://theodinproject.com/about) to learn HTML, CSS and JavaScript